ESA title

 Customers and their Needs

-The key customer segments targeted by SKAISEN are Mission Owners, System Integrators, Payload Developers and Mission Operators.
+The key customer segments targeted by SKAISEN are Mission Owners, System Integrators, Payload Developers and Mission Operators, Governmental and Commercial Terrestrial Customers, and Maritime Security Operators.

-The main pains of these customers in data access are:
+The main challenges of these customers in data access are:

-1. Data downlink is wasted with unusable data instead of actionable information
+1. Downlink capacity is wasted with unusable data instead of transmitting actionable information

-2. Wasted downlink resources increase latency and delay the access time to valuable data for end-users
+2. Wasted downlink resources increase latency and delay end-user access to valuable data

-SKAISEN aims to bring a customer-friendly solution for acquiring valuable data only, reduce mission costs and increase mission profits.
+SKAISEN aims to bring a customer-friendly solution for acquiring valuable data only, reduce mission costs and time to delivery.ly solution for acquiring valuable data only, reduce mission costs and increase mission profits.

 Targeted customer/users countries

-Mission Owners, System Integrators, Payload Developers and Mission Operators all over the world, focusing on Earth Observation missions.
+Mission Owners, System Integrators, Payload Developers and Mission Operators all over the world, focusing on Earth Observation missions, as well as Governmental and Commercial Terrestrial Customers, together with Maritime Security Operators.

 Product description